ibm-cloud-docs/EventStreams/connecting_es.md

 ## Network connectivity
 {: #network_connectivity}

-For the Satellite plan, network connectivity is controlled by the infrastructure used and is therefore the responsibility of the user.
+For the Satellite plan, the network connectivity is dependent on the infrastructure used and is therefore the responsibility of the user.
 {: note}

 By default, Lite, Standard,and Enterprise instances are configured to be accessible over the public Internet.
 If you're using the Enterprise plan, you can restrict connectivity as follows: